bekirce/bekirce/README.md

-## Hi 👋, I'm Ebubekir.
+## Hi 👋, I'm Bekir.

 ## I'm an Engineer, Explorer and Enthusiast!

 - 🎓 I graduated with Bachelor's degree in Electrical and Electronics Engineering from Sakarya University and Master's degree in Electronic Engineering and Artificial Intelligence from Gebze Technical University and RWTH Aachen University.
 - 👩‍🎓 I'm currently doing PhD in Electronics and Communication Engineering (Sensors and Artificial Intelligence) at Yıldız Technical University (Istanbul, TURKEY).
-- 🧠 I'm currently working as Embedded Software R&D Specialist based on white goods tehnologies by developing real time operation systems softwares for different MCUs at Arçelik Global which is one of the biggest company in TURKEY.
+- 🧠 I'm currently working as Senior Embedded Software Engineer at Tubitak based on white goods tehnologies by developing real time operation systems softwares for different MCUs at Arçelik Global which is one of the biggest company in TURKEY.
 - 🌱 I'm currently learning various Agriculture Sensor Technologies, Data Sciences, State of Art Algorithms based on Artificial Intelligence.
-- ✨ I have lately worked on IOT product as Embedded Software R&D engineer by developing wireless communication technologies such WIFI, GSM, RF, Ethernet and also various sensors for animal healthy.
+- ✨ I have lately worked on white goods tehnologies by developing real time operation systems softwares for different MCUs at Arçelik Global which is one of the biggest company in Turkey.
+At the same time, worked on IOT products by developing wireless communication technologies such WIFI, GSM, RF, Ethernet, OTA and also various sensors for animal healthy.
-- 👨‍💻 All of my projects are available at https://elektronikdunyasininsirlari.wordpress.com/
+- 👨‍💻 All of my educational projects are available at https://elektronikdunyasininsirlari.wordpress.com/

 <h3 align="center">Connect with me:</h3>